zhullyb/monyhar/monyhar/docs/special_case_urls.md

    `document.body.innerHTML`.
  * **It may inherit an origin.** Navigating to `about:blank` in the address bar has a unique, opaque origin, but an `about:blank` iframe or popup created by another document will inherit that document's origin.
-(Caveat: Chromium's process model uses the initiator of the navigation to determine which process it belongs in, but Blink currently uses the parent's origin even if the initiator is not the parent, which we would like to fix in
+(Caveat: Monyhar's process model uses the initiator of the navigation to determine which process it belongs in, but Blink currently uses the parent's origin even if the initiator is not the parent, which we would like to fix in